LSEG-API-Samples/Article.RDPLibrary.Python.Xlwings/README.md

 ## <a id="conclusion"></a>Conclusion and Next Step

-The xlwings CE lets Python developers integrate data with Excel in a simple way.
-The library is suitable for a wide range of developers from casual coder, data scientists, professional trader to seasoned programmer to work on data analysis and generate report based on their skill.
+The xlwings CE library lets Python developers integrate data with Excel in a simple way.
+The library is suitable for a wide range of developers from casual coders, data scientists, professional traders to seasoned programmers, and allows them to work on data analysis and generate reports based on their skill.

-In the same time, the [Refinitiv Data Platform (RDP) Libraries](https://developers.refinitiv.com/refinitiv-data-platform/refinitiv-data-platform-libraries) let developers rapid access Refinitiv Platform content with a few line of code that easy to understand and maintenance.
-Developers can focus on implement the business logic or analysis data without worry about the connection, authentication detail with the Refinitiv Platforms.
+At the same time, the [Refinitiv Data Platform (RDP) Libraries](https://developers.refinitiv.com/refinitiv-data-platform/refinitiv-data-platform-libraries) gives developers rapid access to Refinitiv Platform content with just a few lines of code that are easy to understand and maintain.
+Developers can focus on implementing the business logic or analysing data without worrying about the connection and authentication details for the Refinitiv Platforms.

 The integration between Refinitiv APIs and xlwings is not limited to only RDP Libraries.
-Any [Refinitiv APIs](https://developers.refinitiv.com/en/api-catalog?i=1;q1=page-type%3Aapi;q2=devportal%3Alanguages~2Fpython;sort=title;sp_c=12;sp_cs=UTF-8;sp_k=devportal-prod;view=xml;x1=w-page-type-id;x2=api-language) that support Python such as [Eikon Data API](https://developers.refinitiv.com/en/api-catalog/eikon/eikon-data-api) ([Eikon Data API-xlwings article](https://developers.refinitiv.com/en/article-catalog/article/financial-reporting-with-eikon-and-excel)), [RKD API](https://developers.refinitiv.com/en/api-catalog/refinitiv-knowledge-direct/refinitiv-knowledge-direct-api-rkd-api) can work with xlwings using the same concept and code logic as this RDP Library notebook example.
+Any [Refinitiv API](https://developers.refinitiv.com/en/api-catalog?i=1;q1=page-type%3Aapi;q2=devportal%3Alanguages~2Fpython;sort=title;sp_c=12;sp_cs=UTF-8;sp_k=devportal-prod;view=xml;x1=w-page-type-id;x2=api-language) that supports Python such as [Eikon Data API](https://developers.refinitiv.com/en/api-catalog/eikon/eikon-data-api) ([Eikon Data API-xlwings article](https://developers.refinitiv.com/en/article-catalog/article/financial-reporting-with-eikon-and-excel)), or [RKD API](https://developers.refinitiv.com/en/api-catalog/refinitiv-knowledge-direct/refinitiv-knowledge-direct-api-rkd-api) can work with xlwings using the same concept and code logic as this RDP Library notebook example.

 ## <a id="references"></a>References

-You can find more detail regarding the Refinitiv Data Platform Libraries, xlwings and related technologies for this notebook from the following resources:
+You can find more details regarding the Refinitiv Data Platform Libraries, xlwings and related technologies for this notebook from the following resources:
 * [Refinitiv Data Platform (RDP) Libraries](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-libraries) on the [Refinitiv Developer Community](https://developers.refinitiv.com/) web site.
 * [Xlwings web site](https://www.xlwings.org/).
 * [Financial Reporting with Eikon, xlwings and Excel](https://developers.refinitiv.com/en/article-catalog/article/financial-reporting-with-eikon-and-excel).